CivicTechWR/WRvotes/docs/positions/index.md

 informations relevant to that position.

 <ul>
-  {% for position in site.data.internal.position-list %}
+  {% for position in site.data.internal.position-tags %}
       <li><a href="./{{ position.PositionUniqueName }}">{{ position.PositionDesc }}</a></li>
   {% endfor %}
 </ul>